apache/royale-docs/create-an-application/application-tutorial/value-objects.md

 layout: docpage
 title: Value Objects
+description: Plain ActionScript Objects with properties or arrays
 ---

 # Value Objects

+Plain ActionScript Objects with properties or arrays

 Queries for data to many servers return JSON, which is a plain object or array often referencing other plain objects and arrays.
 In ActionScript there are advantages to using something called "data classes" or "value objects" (also sometimes "ValueObjects").